Saturday, 27 August 2005

 Yesterday, when the news of bomb blasts in London came, it suddenly brought back the anguish of 11 september 2001.
 Except this time, I was safely at home since I had the good fortune of coming back from London a day earlier.

-Just twenty four hours earlier, on 6th July morning, around the timing of the bombings, I had travelled on Hammersmith and city line for going to Liverpool street station, passing through Edgeware road and King's cross.
+Just twenty four hours earlier, on the 6th July morning, around the timing of the bombings, I had travelled on Hammersmith and city line for going to Liverpool street station, passing through Edgeware road and King's cross.
+The picture of the geese was clicked a few days ago.

-To see those names on the BBC's website and the pictures of persons walking in the tunnels was terrible.
-Actually I have never been too keen on travelling by underground, especially when you have to go one or two levels under ground, but there is not much choice since it is fastest way to get around in London.
-However, next time in London, there will be a little fear on travelling by underground.
+To see those familiar names of the metro-stations on the BBC's website and the pictures of persons walking in the tunnels after the bomb blasts in the trains was terrible.
+Actually I have never been too keen on travelling by underground, especially when you have to go one or two levels under ground, because I am claustrophobic, but there is not much choice since it is fastest way to get around in London.
+However, next time in London, I will be a little afraid of travelling by underground.

 Saturday, 2 July 2005

-The story first appeared about a week ago in an Italian magazine called "Venerdi" that comes out as Friday supplement of a newspaper and is the talk of radio shows and forums in Italy.
+The story first appeared about a week ago in an Italian magazine called "Venerdi" that comes out as Friday supplement of a newspaper.
+It was quickly picked up by the radio shows and forums in Italy.
 It is about a disease and it is rare for news about illnesses to get such wide publicity.
 So much so that people in bars, sipping the morning cappuccinos and caffes, have been reported to smile snidely as they ask each other if they have got the chiodo piegato, or "Bent nail syndrome".

 It seems that the northern province of Treviso, close to Venice has the distinction of being the Italian capital of persons affected with this disease.
 It is also well known among orthopaedic surgeons in USA where it is also called Texas syndrome since it seems to affect the Texans more than any one else.

 You must have guessed by now, what is this disease!
 A fracture of the penis.
-The doctor goes on, the men are often asking that their wives should not be informed, though it is difficult to hide this condition since the plaster cast on their dicks is not easy to hide!
+The doctor the news-story said the men affected by this disease, often ask that their wives should not be informed, though it is difficult to hide this condition since the plaster cast on their dicks is not easy to hide!

 This Year's Popular Posts